 Fauset S, Freitas HC, Galbraith DR, et al (2018) Differences in leaf thermoregulation and water use strategies between three co-occurring Atlantic forest tree species.
 Plant Cell & Environment 41: 1618–1631.

 Fauset S, Oliveira L, Buckeridge MS, et al (2019) Contrasting responses of stomatal conductance and photosynthetic capacity to warming and elevated CO2 in the tropical tree species Alchornea glandulosa under heatwave conditions.
 Environmental & Experimental Botany 158: 28-39.

-David Bilton PI The evolution of salinity tolerance in aquatic Coleoptera.
+Professor Dave Bilton (PI) The evolution of salinity tolerance in aquatic Coleoptera.
 Fundación Seneca Fellowship for Susana Pallares. €96,000.
 July 2019-June 2021.